 With standard Priest abilities like Mass Dispel and Angelic Feather to help out even further, Holy Priest is the best Priest spec in Dragonflight for Battleground fans to check out.

 If you’re a DPS player at heart, it is worth noting that Shadow Priests can be incredibly effective in Battlegrounds too.
-While other ranged characters like Hunter specs may outdo you in damage initially, the variety of moves in a Shadow Priest talent tree make them versatile and fun to play as, too.
+While other ranged characters like Hunter specs may outdo you in damage initially, the variety of moves in a Shadow Priest talent tree make them versatile and fun.

 Best Priest Specialization for PVE

 The main reason why Discipline Priests are the most viable Priest spec for PVE is the combination of burst damage and multi-target healing abilities.
-Holy Priests are a close second, but if you want a varied Priest spec with lots of utility, Discipline is the best pick.
+They can switch between raid-wide healing and single-target healing easily.

 Light’s Wrath is a particularly effective Discipline ability for PVE.
 This move deals a considerable amount of damage to a target, and this damage increases by 6% for every target that you currently have Atonement up on.